seanbreckenridge/ttally/README.md

-# tupletally
+# ttally

 Interactive module using [`autotui`](https://github.com/seanbreckenridge/autotui) to save things I do often to JSON.
 Used as part of [`HPI`](https://github.com/seanbreckenridge/HPI)

-Given a `NamedTuple` (hence the name) defined in [`~/.config/tupletally.py`](https://sean.fish/d/tupletally.py), this creates interactive interfaces which validate my input to log information to JSON files
+Given a `NamedTuple` (hence the name) defined in [`~/.config/ttally.py`](https://sean.fish/d/ttally.py), this creates interactive interfaces which validate my input to log information to JSON files

 Currently, I use this to store info like whenever I drink water/shower/my current weight periodically

 ```
-Usage: tupletally [OPTIONS] COMMAND [ARGS]...
+Usage: ttally [OPTIONS] COMMAND [ARGS]...

   Tally things that I do often!

   Given a few namedtuples, this creates serializers/deserializers and an
   interactive interface using 'autotui', and aliases to:

-  prompt using default autotui behavior, writing to the tupletally datafile,
+  prompt using default autotui behavior, writing to the ttally datafile,
   same as above, but if the model has a datetime, set it to now, query the
   10 most recent items for a model